Effective behaviour management strategies for children aged 0–10 years

 - Share resources that provide practical advice for parents on effective behaviour management strategies, such as the Raising Children Network.
 Refer parents who need more support to evidence-based parenting programs.
 A list of evidence-based programs can be found in AIFS Evidence and Evaluation Support guidebook.

 - Encourage service providers, and each other, to run and evaluate evidence-based parenting programs.
-Guidance on implementing and evaluating programs can be found in AIFS Program Planning and Evaluation guide.
+Guidance on implementing and evaluating programs can be found in AIFS Planning an evaluation.

 Effective behaviour management strategies are available and can have positive impacts for both children and parents.
 Where possible, practitioners can support parents to use these effective strategies, steer parents away from physical punishment, and refer parents to evidence-based parenting programs, if needed.